 Common Questions About Chicken With Banana Peppers

-You might have a few burning questions, and thatโs totally normal.
-Letโs tackle them!
+You might have a few burning questions, and that’s totally normal.
+Let’s tackle them!

 Can I use fresh banana peppers?